saif-mal1k/Salesforce-Notes/3. APEX/chapter 09 Asynchronous Apex/README.md

 - You can’t call a future method from a future method.
 Nor can you invoke a trigger that calls a future method while running a future method.
 See the link in the Resources for preventing recursive future method calls.
 - The getContent() and getContentAsPDF() methods can’t be used in methods with the future annotation.
 - there is a limit of **50 future calls per Apex invocation.**
-- The maximum number of **future method invocations per a 24-hour period is 250,000** or the number of ``salesforce user licenses`` or ``App Subscription user licences`` in your org multiplied by 200, whichever is greater.

 <br/>